 Intro to BaseWinner Analytics

 Realistic Expectations The reason why over 97% of people lose at sports betting is at-least partly due to unrealistic expectations.
 The average recreational bettor is trying to turn $500 into $10,000.
-The bettor with this mentality will have too high of an average bet size, and will eventually (inevitably) lose his entire bankroll (Over-betting –> Ruin –> Quit –> Another Statistic).
+The bettor with this mentality will have too high of an average bet size, and will typically lose his entire bankroll at the first instance of a cold streak.

 This is not a get rich quick process.
 The illusion of success that many in this industry portray is not reality.

-Grinding out a profit is exactly that; a long, slow GRIND.
-If you enjoy sports analytics, decision analysis, and you are ready to use your brain to out-maneuver the market, this can be a fun, challenging, and moderately rewarding hobby.
+Grinding out a profit is exactly that; a GRIND.
+If you enjoy sports analytics, decision analysis, and you are ready to use your brain to out-maneuver the market, this can be a fun & rewarding hobby.
 But do not mistake this for a get rich quick opportunity.

-We put a lot of energy, thought, and money into this.
+Real Work We put a lot of energy, thought, and money into this.
 But we certainly do not have all the answers, and this is not a get rick quick system.
-You are encouraged to take and use the things you agree with, but also be skeptical about the things you don’t.
+You are encouraged to take and use the things you agree with, but also be thinking about the things you don’t.
 Build your own filters and systems to find a better win rate.

 Sports betting is RISKY.
 We have done well in the past.
 But that is certainly not a guarantee of future results.
-The market is a fluid, living thing that is getting more efficient every year.
-Just because a certain type of play has won for 15 straight years, doesn’t mean it will be profitable in the 16th.
-The market could change the way it prices things at any second.
+The market is a fluid, living thing that is adjusting every year.

 Ultimately what you do with this information is up to you (this is NOT investment advice).
-If this were easy, everybody would be rich.
-Be careful with bankroll management and never bet money you can’t afford to lose.
+Be smart about bankroll management and never bet money you can’t afford to lose.

 Superforecasting: The Art and Science of Prediction